TomObungu/physics.md/OCR A Level Physics/Specification/Stars/The life cycle of stars.md

 However fusion of hydrogen nuclei continues in a shell **around** the core.
 This causes the periphery of the star to expand as layers slowly move away from the core.
 As the layers expand they cool which gives it its distinctive red colour.
 ### Diagrammatically
 https://esahubble.org/wordbank/red-giant/#:~:text=As%20the%20core%20collapses%2C%20the,former%20size%20of%20the%20star.

 As you can see that the core of the red giant will remain inert of typically Helium, whilst fusion of much lighter Hydrogen happens in a shell around the core.

 The reason why red giants expand as due to the increased radiant and gas pressure in the shell around the core push outwards.
 This causes the outer layers of the star to expand dramatically beyond the former size of the star.

 In the case for a star with the mass of about our sun.
-Layers above the shell of hydrogen fusion will consist of burning hydrogen and will extended out to be 100 times more than radius our sun.
+The layer above the shell of hydrogen fusion will consist of burning hydrogen envelope and will extended out to be 100 times more than radius our sun.

 As well as that due to the increase volume of the star, the energy at the stars surface becomes more dissipated, which causes the star's bloated surface to cool, turning from white or yellow to red.